aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/adding-formulas-to-cells/_index.md

 ---
-title: Adding Formulas to Cells
+title: Adding Formula to cell
 type: docs
 weight: 30
-url: /net/adding-formulas-to-cells/
+url: /net/aspose-cells-griddesktop/adding-formula-to-cell/
+keywords: GridDesktop,formula
+description: This article introduces how to get or set formula  in the cell in the Worksheet in GridDesktop.
 ---

 {{% alert color="primary" %}}

-A cell cannot only just contain a simple value like a numeric figure or some text but we can also insert a formula in a cell as its value.
-A formula is used in a cell when the value of a cell needs to be determined after some calculations.
-In this topic, we will discuss that how can we access and modify a formula applied on a cell.
+A cell can contain not only a simple value like a numeric figure or some text, but also a formula as its value.
+A formula is used in a cell when the cell's value needs to be determined after some calculations.
+In this topic, we will discuss how to access and modify a formula applied to a cell.

 {{% /alert %}}
 ## **Adding Formula to a Cell**